bbr flag flag is us flag

 The Congregação Beneficente Sefaradi Paulista celebrates next Rosh Hashaná 5765, 40 years since the opening of its first synagogue, on Rua Bela Cintra.

-The house on Garibaldi Street is the narrative of the operation that led, in 1960, to the capture of Nazi criminal Adolph Eichmann, then a refugee in Argentina, and his transfer to Israel.
-It was written by the coordinator of this mission, Isser Harel, ...
+The House on Garibaldi Street is the narrative of the operation that led, in 1960, to the capture of the Nazi criminal Adolph Eichmann, then a refugee in Argentina, and his transfer to Israel.
+It was written by the coordinator of this mission, Isser Harel, then ...

 The year 2004 marks 350 years of Jewish immigration to the United States, beginning with the arrival of 23 Jews in New Amsterdam just before Rosh Hashanah in September 1654.
-They were not the first Jews to settle in the area, ...
+They were not the first Jews to settle in the area, but they were ...

 Short description missing

-'I'm Modigliani, Jew'.
-This is how the Italian painter presented himself.
-He was proud of his cultural heritage and, despite not being observant, he never denied his Jewish identity. he became a symbol of the bohemian painter, creating himself, after his mo...
+'I am Modigliani, a Jew'.
+This is how the Italian painter introduced himself.
+He was proud of his cultural heritage and, despite not being a practicing Jew, he never denied his Jewish identity.
+He became a symbol of the bohemian painter, creating a ...

-The dispersion of Jews across different geographic spaces produced a people who, although identified by faith and religious traditions - (internalized before the diasporas and preserved in the lands where they settled) -, present ...
+The dispersions of the Jews across different geographic spaces produced a people who, although identified by their faith and religious traditions - (internalized before the diasporas and preserved in the lands where they settled) -, are today ...

 Neilah is the final service of Yom Kippur.
 Recited in all synagogues as the sun begins to set, it is the prayer that concludes the liturgy on the day of Divine Forgiveness, the holiest day in the Jewish calendar. ...

-All lists, regarding any subject, in which the aim is to identify the ten best in any sector, are subject to challenge.
-It is simply impossible to achieve unanimity or consensus.
-The same applies to this list,...
+All lists, on any subject, in which the aim is to identify the ten best in a given sector, are open to dispute.
+It is simply impossible to obtain unanimity or consensus.
+The same applies to this list, which is intended to ...

-Disciple and successor of Eliahu Hanavi, Elisha served his people for 60 years, having performed more miracles than any other prophet and twice those performed by his great master.
-He would have accomplished sixteen; Eliahu, just eight.
-It says ...
+Disciple and successor of Eliahu Hanavi, Elisha served his people for 60 years, having performed more miracles than any other prophet and twice as many as his great master.
+He is said to have performed sixteen; Eliahu, only eight.
+The ...

-Miami, Los Angeles and New York are the three cities in the United States where the largest number of Jews flock, both as tourists and as immigrants.
-Pittsburgh, Pennsylvania, on the other hand, has never proven itself to be an i...
+Miami, Los Angeles and New York are the three cities in the United States that receive the largest number of Jews, both as tourists and as immigrants.
+Pittsburgh, Pennsylvania, on the other hand, has never proven to be an important destination.

-The 23 Jews, mostly of Spanish or Portuguese origin, arrived in New Amsterdam in 1654 after a series of adventures, were the precursors of the first Jewish community in North America.
-Called Shearith Israel, the congre ...
+The 23 Jews, mostly of Spanish or Portuguese origin, who arrived in New Amsterdam in 1654 after a series of adventures, were the precursors of the first Jewish community in North America.
+Called Shearith Israel, the congregation ...

 Loading